01 of 10

 New Orleans is the town for backyard parties.
 Grab a po boy from the shop down the street, some Zatarain's and Abita, and you've got an instant party.
 Only thing missing?
 A backyard deck.

-NOLA resident Scott Allen Perry wanted a deck that would be low-cost and easy.
-DIY-ing it, then, was the way to go.
+Big Easy resident Scott Allen Perry naturally wanted a deck that would be low-cost and easy.
+The logical conclusion was that it had to be done by himself.

-Perry wisely kept the dimensions at 16' by 16' to maximize every inch of the 16-foot long 4x4 framing beams.
-Even better, he ran 2x4s throughout the field as deck board supports: far cheaper and easier to work with than the big 2x10s used in larger, higher decks.
+Perry wisely kept the dimensions at 16 feet by 16 feet to maximize every inch of the 16-foot long four-by-four framing beams.
+Even better, he ran two-by-fours throughout the field as deck board supports: far cheaper and easier to work with than the big two-by-tens used in larger, higher decks.

-He kept costs low again by using pressure treated lumber (stained cedar color) as his deck boards.
-PT lumber is just about the most cost-effective way you can top a deck.Continue to 3 of 10 below.
+He kept costs low again by using pressure treated lumber stained a cedar color as his deck boards.
+Pressure treated stock lumber is just about the most cost-effective and easy way you can top a deck.Continue to 3 of 10 below.

 03 of 10